-- Employer Contributions are made by an employer to the RPB.
-Employer contributions represent contributions made to the Plan that are in addition to a participant’s regular salary (and parsonage, if applicable).
+- Employer Contributions are made by an employer to the RPB and are in addition to a participant’s regular salary (and parsonage, if applicable).

-- Elective Salary Deferral is a contribution made to the Reform Pension Plan as a pre-tax deduction from a participant’s pay.
+- Elective Salary Deferral is a contribution made to the RPB as a pre-tax deduction from a participant’s pay.
 Elective salary deferrals are facilitated by entering into a Salary Reduction Agreement with the employer.
-Salary Reduction Agreements should remain on file with the employer and should not be sent to the RPB office.
 Participants may change their elective salary deferral amount at any time, but the participant and employer must enter into a new Salary Reduction Agreement in each instance.
 If the participant should leave employment with the congregation before the end of a plan year and a portion of the contribution was prepaid, the congregation may request a refund of the unearned contribution amount.

 It is important to note that both employer contributions and elective salary deferrals have to be paid by the employer to the RPB because all contributions to the Plan must be made with pre-tax dollars.

-Employer contributions and elective salary deferrals have different maximum contribution limits:
+Employer contributions and elective salary deferrals have different maximum contribution limits as follows:

-- Employer Contributions – For the 2014 RPB plan year, which runs from July 1, 2013 through June 30, 2014, the maximum contribution that an employer can contribute to the RPB 403(b) plan is $51,000 or 100% of the participant’s includable salary if the includable salary as reported to the IRS is less than $51,000.
+- Employer Contributions – For the 2015 RPB plan year, (July 1, 2014 through June 30, 2015) the maximum contribution that an employer can contribute to the RPB 403(b) plan is $52,000 or 100% of the participant’s includable salary if the includable salary as reported to the IRS is less than $52,000.
 (Includable salary is the participant’s salary excluding parsonage.)
-This is the IRS maximum contribution limit.
 If an employer’s contribution exceeds the maximum contribution limit, the overage will be applied to the participant’s RPB Rabbi Trust Account.

 Evaluation of Recommended Contribution Percentages